JackWink/tweakable/README.md

         apt project(':tweakable-annotations-processor')
     }

-Once in your Android app, you can annotate any public static boolean or string or integer field:
+Once in your Android app, you can annotate any public static boolean, string, integer or float field:

     @TwkBoolean(screen = "Subscreen 1", category = "Category 1",
                 title = "Feature 1", onSummary = "Feature 1 Enabled!",